phspeters/push_swap/README.md

 ## 📋 Testing

-To compile, go to the project path and run:
+To compile, navigate to the project directory and run:

 ```shell
 $ make
 ```

-Then, execute the program.
+Then, execute the program with the numbers to be sorted as arguments.

 ```shell
 $ ./push_swap [numbers to be sorted]